rschristopher/rschristopher.github.io/src/currency/index.md

 There are countless real-world examples of exactly such communities, and many in our future.
 How could they establish sovereign commerce?

-* [Level 1: Custodial Entry](sovereignty/level-1.md) -- Start with custodial apps and exchanges to hold and send Bitcoin, ideal for beginners.
+* [Level 1: Custodial](sovereignty/level-1.md) -- Start with custodial apps and exchanges to hold and send Bitcoin, ideal for beginners.
 Relies on third parties, vulnerable to censorship, prompting self-custody shifts.

 * [Level 2: Physical Tokens](sovereignty/level-2.md) -- Use devices like OpenDime for physical "digital cash" trades without internet.